This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 We rely on our phones for a lot of things while traveling, from navigation to pictures to research.
 That means they also tend to die before the end of the day, and there’s often not a good place to charge them.
 Enter the portable power bank!

-If you have one of these power banks you can charge your phone wherever you are.
+If you have one of these fast charging power banks you can charge your phone wherever you are.
 And that can make a huge difference in your trip!

 Public restrooms in the Philippines usually aren’t equipped with toilet paper, so you’ll want to make sure you have a pack of tissues with you when you’re out and about.